Directors, Officers & Staff

 Marci was born in San Diego but also spent a few years of her childhood in Richmond, Virginia and Billings, Montana.
 Her career as a Corporate Controller in Los Angeles ended in 1985 when she chose to be a stay-at-home mom and help her then-husband run their financial executive recruiting company.
-Marci moved to Ojai in 1992 in order to enroll her daughters in Oak Grove School, and in addition to the business, kids, dogs, cats and horses, she was honored to be able to chair the Parent Steering Committee for a couple of years and run a highly successful annual fundraiser.
-With the girls now on their own, Marci spent seven years doing extensive remodeling, both interior and exterior, on her mid-century home, much of which she did herself.
-After selling the house and traveling with her two dogs, she came back to Ojai in early 2011 to start her own small business, Accounting Confidential, LLC (accountingconfidential.com).
+Marci moved to Ojai in order to enroll her daughters in Oak Grove School, and in addition to the business, kids, dogs, cats and horses, she was honored to be able to chair the Parent Steering Committee for a couple of years and run a highly successful annual fundraiser.
+With the girls grown and after selling her home and traveling with her two dogs, Marci came back to Ojai in early 2011 to start her own small business, Accounting Confidential, LLC. (accountingconfidential.com).

-“It’s very easy to feel overwhelmed and powerless against such powerful opposing forces; ignorance and fear in addition to greed; and my remedy is to join with an organization that I feels puts it’s money and effort where it’s it is really needed so I can be part of the solution and feel like I’m making a difference.”
+“It’s very easy to feel overwhelmed and powerless against such powerful opposing forces - ignorance and fear in addition to greed - and my remedy is to join with an organization that I feels puts its money and effort where it is really needed, so I can be part of the solution and feel like I’m making a difference.”

 Noel Douglas-Roth is a musician, minister, teacher and entrepreneur.
 During the '70s, Noel combined his stage talents of acting and singing with that of teaching, and became one of Silicon Valley's foremost instructors in the area of Stress Reduction.
 His years of experience qualified him for a California State Teaching Credential.
 Noel went on to become a trainer in the motivational industry with Sage Seminars, Inc. In his mid-twenties, Noel founded a non-profit community service agency that opened The Soupline Natural Foods Restaurant and Food Co-op.
 The Soupline Restaurant continued as The Peasant Chef for over 15 years.